Celebrating our partnership with Tuk Tuk

 In the first year of our innovative partnership with them, Tuk Tuk’s ‘Dine and Donate’ initiative has raised an incredible £11,061 for SLA.
 That’s enough money to provide 66,366 meals for girls at ASRITHA Rainbow Home, who used to live on the streets of Hyderabad.

-No wonder we’re so thrilled to announce that Tuk Tuk have committed to partner with SLA for a second year!
+No wonder we’re so thrilled Tuk Tuk have agreed to continue their partnership with us.

-Tuk Tuk is an award-winning Indian restaurant, and won Best Scottish Street Food at the Food Awards in August 2017.
+Tuk Tuk is an award-winning Indian restaurant.
 They pride themselves on being a pioneer of Indian street food culture, and on delivering exceptional customer service.
 ‘Indian Street Food’ is what Tuk Tuk do best; they are proud to nourish those who come from where their concept was born.

-- From February 2018 to January 2019 they asked each table of customers in their Edinburgh and Glasgow restaurants to donate 50p to SLA.
+- Tuk Tuk ask each table of customers in their Edinburgh and Glasgow restaurants to donate 50p to SLA.

 - SLA pass the money on to the ASRITHA Rainbow Home.
 The home rescues vulnerable girls from the streets and gives them shelter, food, clothing and an education.

-- There are an estimated 28,000 children living on the streets of Hyderabad – about the same number as all the kids at nursery and primary school children across Edinburgh.
+- There are an estimated 36,000 children living on the streets of Hyderabad – more than all the kids at nursery and primary school children across Edinburgh.